pagarme/sqs-quooler/README.md

 >`myQueue.startProcessing` (handler: function, options: object) : Promise

 Handler function should accept 2 arguments, the first one being the parsed message `Body` value, and the second one being the whole message object.
 It will be called once for every message found in the queue (depending on the queue's `concurrency`).

-The options object is optional and may receive a `keepMessages` property (boolean).
+The options object is optional and accept the following properties:
+- `keepMessages` (boolean): To avoid deleting the message after processing it.
+Default is `false`.
+- `messageAttributesNames` (string array): The value which will be sent to the `receiveMessage` SQS method at the `MessageAttributeNames` property.
+Default value is `['ALL']`.

 After the handler returns (if it returns a Promise, SQS Quooler will wait for it to resolve), the item is automatically deleted from the queue.
 If your handler throws an error, or returns a rejected Promise, the item will not be removed from the queue.

 ```javascript